-Hillary Diane Rodham Clinton is a former U.S. Secretary of State, U.S. Senator of New York, and First Lady of the United States during 42nd President Bill Clinton's terms of presidency.
-In the 2008 election, Clinton was a leading candidate for the Democratic presidential nomination.
+Hillary Diane Rodham Clinton served as the First Lady of the United States to the 42nd President, Bill Clinton.
+She went on to become a U.S. Secretary of State and U.S. Senator from New York.
+In the 2008 election, Clinton was a leading candidate for the Democratic Presidential nomination.

 During the 1992 presidential campaign, Hillary Rodham Clinton observed, "Our lives are a mixture of different roles.
 Most of us are doing the best we can to find whatever the right balance is . . .
 For me, that balance is family, work, and service."

 Hillary Diane Rodham, Dorothy and Hugh Rodham's first child, was born on October 26, 1947.
 Two brothers, Hugh and Tony, soon followed.
 Hillary's childhood in Park Ridge, Illinois, was happy and disciplined.
 She loved sports and her church, and was a member of the National Honor Society, and a student leader.
 Her parents encouraged her to study hard and to pursue any career that interested her.